 - Call-to-action or shared content capability

 * Captivating content goes beyond the words and topics that are covered in your email marketing campaigns.
 It incorporates the visual aspect.
 Today’s consumer is very visual and the more recent inclusion of infographics is proving effective.
 Why?
 Because our brains actually have to do less work to digest an image or video than it does to read through plain text.
-Market Domination Media put together an amazing infographic that shows why Consumers Love Infographics.

-* Conversion based content speaks to the need to a get your subscriber to visit your website, click through to another page, or visit your social sites.
+* Conversion-based content speaks to the need to get your subscriber to visit your website, click through to another page, or visit your social sites.
 Whatever it is that you want them to do to get to the ultimate goal of your campaign is the conversion process.
 If the idea behind your campaign is for consumers to visit and view your new and improved website, then ask/tell them to do so.
 And provide easy links for them to accomplish your goal.

 * Call-to-action.
 Ask and tell your subscriber what you want/need them to do.
 Provide them with something in exchange for their commitment.
 Similar to and often tied to your conversion request, the call-to-action should be easy for the subscriber to complete.
 Asking them to like or follow or review your business on various online sites is not an extraordinary request.
 Giving your ‘fans’ the opportunity to publicly state their pleasure with you and your company is good for everyone.

-Content is king is not a new phrase, but the way it is delivered and measured is changing and companies need to work to maintain trust from their subscribers that will in turn lead to conversions and shares.
+Content is king is not a new phrase, but the way it is delivered and measured is changing and companies need to work to maintain trust from their subscribers that will, in turn, lead to conversions and shares.